Leeds 36-6 Hull FC

 Gentle's side featured five new faces, including a new half-back partner for Brett Seymour in former Salford playmaker Holdsworth, and two signings from rivals Hull KR in Shannon McDonnell and Ben Galea.

-In contrast Brian McDermott, fresh from signing a continuing deal at Headingley, named two of his off-season additions among the starting line-up in Joe Vickery and Moon, who rewarded the faith place in him with an inspiring display.
+In contrast Brian McDermott, named two of his off-season additions among the starting line-up in Joe Vickery and Moon, who rewarded the faith place in him with an inspiring display.

 It appeared the continuity within the Rhinos side had paid off when Sinfield added his first points of the season after a scruffy opening period.